DaveChP/SVG-pie-chart/about.md

 ```
 title: "quotted string"
-sort: number (0,1,-1 specifying no sort, sort asscending, sort descending for the data)
+sort: number (0,<0,>0 specifying no sort, sort ascending, sort descending for the data)
 degreesOffsetFromTop: (number 0 to +/- 360, where the first slice starts on chart)
 (add here as new features developed)
 ```